Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 - What Does the Amano Shrimp Look Like?

-- What Are the Ideal Tank Requirements and Habitat for the Amano Shrimp?
+- What Are the Ideal Tank Requirements and Habitat?

-- What Size Tank Do They Need and How Many Gallons of Water per Shrimp is Preferable?
+- What Size Tank Do They Need?
+How Many Gallons of Water per Shrimp?

-- What Water Type and Temperature Do Amano Shrimp Prefer?
+- What Water Type and Temperature Do They Prefer?

-- Does the Amano Shrimp Have Any Preferential Lighting Needs?
+- Do they Have any Preferential Lighting Needs?

-- What Plants Should You Decorate Your Tank With?
+- What Plants Should You Decorate Their Tank With?

 - How Many Amano Shrimp Can You Keep per Gallon?

-- What Other Fish Can the Amano Shrimp Share It’s Tank With?
+- What Other Fish Can they Share their Tank With?